 You could probably use the C Pentatonic scale as well, which you can find online just by Googling it.

 Admittedly, VSTs never sound quite as good as the real thing, however, there are usually things that can be done to increase the quality of the sound.

 With that in mind, there are a number of things that you can do to Serpo’s Harmonica to make it sound a little bit better, so we’re going to explore a few of those tactics here.

-In my article on how to make Garageband instruments sound a little bit more professional, which you can check out at this link here, I explore some of the most common practices for increasing the sound’s quality.
+In my article on how to make Garageband instruments sound a little bit more professional, I explore some of the most common practices for increasing the sound’s quality.